 • Polar Continental (Pc): This kind of air mass comes from polar regions, travelling over a cold land mass.
 In the UK this means air from the north-east that has travelled over Russia and Scandinavia.
 Such air masses tend to be cold and relatively dry.

-• Polar or Arctic Maritime (Pm or Am): These air masses originate from the Canadian Arctic or from around Greenland and arrive in the British Isles from the north or north-west.
+• Polar and Arctic Maritime (Pm and Am): These air masses originate from the Canadian Arctic or from around Greenland and arrive in the British Isles from the north or north-west.
 The air has travelled over a cold sea.
 This is the most common air mass affecting Britain.
 The air is typically cool and fairly moist.

 Note: an air mass that originates in polar areas but travels southward before turning north to reach the British Isles is called a returning polar maritime.